-CAP understands that the Violent Crime Reduction Act, which came into force on 1 October 2007, makes it an offence to sell knives to persons under 18.
-Ads for knives should therefore include a prominent disclaimer stating that the knives are not available to those under 18.
+CAP understands that the Violent Crime Reduction Act, which came into force on 1 October 2007, makes it an offence to sell knives to persons under 18 (unless it has a folding blade 3 inches long (7.62 cm) or less).
 Media owners should carefully consider all ads for any type of knife or other potentially offensive weapon (such as catapults) before deciding whether to accept them.

 In April 2000, the ASA upheld complaints about a promotion that offered a Jack Daniels outdoor knife to every reader of the Daily Sport newspaper.
 It considered that offering a knife in that way was irresponsible, especially because the promoter had not restricted the age of those who could respond (Fat Boy Corporation Ltd, April 2000).
 Conversely, in 2004, the ASA rejected complaints about a promotion that offered an “army” knife as a free gift.
 Because the offer was couched in terms of using the knife for DIY or leisure activities, the ASA believed the promotion was acceptable.